 Live Patio Decor: Plantings in your Planter Boxes

 Another very easy way to add the colors of the holiday is to plant in your patio boxes or your planter boxes.
 Switch out the colors if you’d like when the next season arrives!
 If you live in a colder climate, consider using artificial blooms and greens as pergola Christmas decorations.
 Then you can alternate as the seasons and holidays come and go.

 Choose from the many creative and classy ways to decorate, or follow your own family decorating tradition.
 Popular flowers are daisies in seasonally painted jars.
 Others include arrangements of geraniums, daisies and hydrangeas or chrysanthemums to add pops of seasonal color.
 Poinsettias are a popular planting around the Christmas holiday.

-For a simple and fresh design element, bouquets in clear vases would look beautiful on tables in any color combination, and larger arrangements would look perfect in big colorful pots hanging on the front porch or sitting on the back patio next to your wood pergola.
+For a simple and fresh design element, bouquets in clear vases would look beautiful on tables in any color combination, and larger arrangements would look perfect in big colorful pots.
+Since pots and vases are flexible and moveable, you can either hang them on the front porch or place them on the back patio next to your wood pergola.

 If you’re taking a spin through your local farmer’s market to pick up some fresh picnic or holiday fare, you might find locally grown flowers or greens that fit your theme.